Skip to main content

 What you cannot change

 If a service was set up as Once – In Advance, Once – On Completion, or On Acceptance, it is not possible to convert it to a recurring method such as monthly or annual.
-This is one of the most common sources of confusion in Socket.
-The option may appear editable, but the system does not support converting between one-off and recurring types.

 πŸ’‘ How to fix an incorrectly set billing method

 Billing methods are set at the service level in your Pricing Menu, which can be found in Services & Pricing.
 To edit your pricing menu, refer to our Pricing Menu overview article.
+Weekly can be selected when creating a new service, and existing services can be edited to use weekly billing.

 Quick Reference